 Go ahead and reserve your spot today!
 Space is limited.

-Prerequisite: You must have completed the Introduction to Figure Drawing and Construction course to enroll in the Advanced class.
+Prerequisite: You must have completed the Introduction to Figure Drawing and Anatomy course to enroll in the Advanced class.

 To participate in our live online sessions you will need: